operasoftware/devopera/articles/_posts/2013-10-23-extension-developer-interviews-adblockplus.md

 In 2011 Wladimir met Till Faida, a guy who had conducted research on Adblock Plus in college and had experience in online marketing.
 They agreed that Internet advertising was broken, but felt that there should be a compromise available for sites that depend on advertising.
 That agreement was the foundation for our Acceptable Ads initiative, which established strict criteria for a new type of non-annoying ad that Adblock Plus would show to its users — at least those who did not opt out.
 Once a site has applied to Acceptable Ads, their proposed ads go to our community for discussion.
 If no legitimate objection comes, their ads are whitelisted.

-The key to Acceptable Ads and our stance in general is that it’s a compromise that still leaves all control in users’ hands.
+The key to Acceptable Ads and our stance in general is that it’s a compromise that still leaves all control in the users’ hands.

 **How is Adblock Plus different from other adblocking solutions?**